There are four good reasons for any international student to study at a Polish University: safety, quality, costs and jobs

-COST: This is where Poland separates from the pack.
+Costs: This is where Poland separates from the pack.
 There aren’t many destinations in the world where one can study in English and receive a good education at very affordable rates.
 Poland gives this opportunity to practically anyone.
 You don’t have to be rich or even a high achievement student to be accepted by a Polish university.
 Polish universities emphasize creating opportunities for students over academic rigour, so even with a relaxed attitude school work should be manageable.

-A typical student will pay an annual tuition in the range of 2500 – 4500 Euro (around 2800 – 5000 USD).
+An annual tuition fee in Poland starts with as little as 850 Euro (ca. 870 USD or 715 GBP).
+A typical student will pay an annual tuition in the range of 2,500-4,500 Euro (ca. 2,600-4,600 USD or 2,100-3,800 GBP).
 The living cost will also be in the same range.
-Thus, total tuition and living costs for a year will be in the range of 6000 – 9000 euro depending largely on the student’s spending habits.
+Thus, total tuition and living costs for a year will be in the range of 5,000-9,000 Euro depending largely on the student’s spending habits.

-JOBS: Poland is the only country in Europe whose economy never stopped growing in the past two decades when many European countries actually got smaller in terms of economic growth.
+Jobs: Poland is the only country in Europe whose economy never stopped growing in the past two decades when many European countries actually got smaller in terms of economic growth.
 This means Poland has jobs for young people where others don’t.
 More important than that for international students is Polish government attitude towards them.
 In some countries local work force is favoured above and beyond an international one but Poland gives opportunities to international students to stay and work after receiving a degree if they wish to do so.
 But it also lets them work part-time during their studies to support themselves financially and gain professional experience.

-When a student arrives Poland he needs no work permit to work part-time or even for a full-time job when school is finished.
+When a student arrives Poland s/he needs no work permit to work part-time or even for a full-time job when school is finished.
 The simple fact of finishing a Polish university entitles them to sign an employment contract without a work permit.
-This is a huge advantage for anyone who would like to stay and work in EU.
+This is a huge advantage for anyone who would like to stay and work in the EU.